The Future of AI Keyboards

 Chip manufacturers have also played a role by developing specialized neural processing units (NPUs) that handle AI tasks much more efficiently than general-purpose processors.
 The latest mobile devices can run surprisingly complex language models with minimal power consumption thanks to these dedicated AI chips.

-Looking ahead to the next few years, the trend toward efficient on-device AI will continue accelerating.
-Several keyboard developers have told me they're working on even smaller, more efficient models that maintain current capabilities while further reducing power needs.
-As one developer put it, "The goal is for users to forget they're even using AI—it should just work without any noticeable impact on their device."
+Looking ahead to 2027 and beyond, the trend toward efficient on-device AI continues to accelerate.
+Several keyboard developers have told me they're working on quantum-inspired algorithms and neuromorphic computing approaches that could reduce power consumption by another 50% while delivering even more powerful AI capabilities.
+As one developer put it, "The goal is for users to forget they're even using AI—it should just work without any noticeable impact on their device.
+We've achieved that in 2026, and now we're pushing the boundaries even further."

 Frequently Asked Questions